Funding opportunity

 Scope

-This is a preannouncement for funding to create a research hub focused on developing 3D Nanoscale Metamaterials for a Sustainable Future.
+Funding is available to create a research hub focused on developing 3D Nanoscale Metamaterials for a Sustainable Future.
 The hub should cover fundamental materials discovery through to routes to translation and manufacturing, with aims to deliver a step change in our understanding of how to design and build this class of materials from end to end.

-It is expected that consideration is taken as to how the materials developed enable technologies and systems that address national and global environmental sustainability challenges.
+It is expected that consideration is embedded as to how the materials developed enable technologies and systems that address national and global environmental sustainability challenges.

-A 3D Nanoscale Metamaterials Hub for a Sustainable Future will deliver a programme of innovative research in the engineering and physical sciences, related to the challenges in designing, developing, innovating, and translating 3D nano-scaled metamaterials.
+The 3D Nanoscale Metamaterials Hub for a Sustainable Future will deliver a programme of innovative research in the engineering and physical sciences, addressing the challenges in designing, developing, innovating, and translating 3D nano-scaled metamaterials.
 The primary focus of the investment will be on the development and progression of 3D metamaterials science and engineering, complementing and refreshing our existing portfolio in the metamaterials space.
+Additionally, it should aim to deliver positive impact for the UK by developing materials to underpin an environmentally sustainable national future.

-Whilst it is expected that the bulk of the hub’s focus will be on the design, development, and scaling of 3D-metamaterials, secondary impacts are expected through the exploitation of translational opportunities that originate from the hub’s work in end-to-end design, including aspects of manufacture and scale-up.
-This would include collaborating or innovating in the broader areas of nano-scaled materials or metamaterials scale-up and manufacturing.
+While it is expected that the bulk of the hub’s focus will be on the design, development, and scaling of 3D-metamaterials, exploitation of translational opportunities that originate from the hub’s work in end-to-end design, including aspects of manufacture and scale-up are expected.
+Secondary impact, through knowledge transfer and collaboration to support innovation in broader areas of nano-scaled materials or metamaterials scale-up and manufacturing, should also be delivered.

 What is a hub?